 Overfishing, which eventually leads to reduced supply, and the associated price increases will, in all likelihood, dampen this trade.
 Price increases would likely result in some substitution by consumers.
 Toothfish products may also be diverted to alternate markets in East Asia where consumers are willing to pay higher prices for species deemed to be luxury items.
 As a consequence, toothfish could become increasingly rare in the U.S. marketplace.

-Similarly, the “status quo” alternative would have little short-term economic or social impacts on the U.S. consumer, but, in the long-term, would jeopardize the availability of toothfish to consumers at prices they are willing to pay or, in the extreme, at any price.
+Similarly, the “status quo” alternative would have little short-term economic or social impacts on the U.S. consumer, but, in the long-term, would jeopardize the availability of toothfish to Start Printed Page 23227consumers at prices they are willing to pay or, in the extreme, at any price.

 Alternatively, the total ban measure would address concerns over the overharvesting of toothfish by denying the U.S. market (estimated at 15-20 percent of the world market) to IUU harvested toothfish.
 (Note: in this document, non-IUU harvested toothfish means toothfish harvested in the CCAMLR Convention Area in conformity with CCAMLR rules, toothfish harvested in high seas areas outside of the CCAMLR Convention Area, or toothfish harvested in areas of national jurisdiction in conformity with the rules applicable in those national jurisdictions.
 Harvesting in high seas areas where no regional fishery management organization's rules apply is often unreported and unregulated, and thus may pose an obstacle to achieving a sustainable fishery.
 In the case of such toothfish fisheries, this assumption is almost certainly correct.)
 However, it would also prohibit importation of toothfish legally harvested within the CCAMLR Convention Area or in exclusive economic zones and impose an unreasonable and unfair burden on U.S. importers and consumers.
 Given the U.S. portion of the global market, there is a very real possibility that the market would simply shift to other locations, thereby contributing nothing toward bringing IUU fishing for toothfish under control.
 This alternative also could be incompatible with U.S. obligations under international trade law and pending obligations under the CCAMLR Convention.
 As a result, this alternative is not preferred.